-- The Norfolk Public Library subscribes to the position adopted by the American Library Association that sees the use of filtering and blocking software on Library internet workstations as blocking Constitutionally protected speech, and inconsistent with the United States Constitution and federal law. - Some search engines provide a filter option.
-Patrons who would like to filter their search on the internet should ask a librarian for assistance.
-Patrons should understand however, that filters can only reduce but not totally eliminate material that patrons may find objectionable and may at the same time block access to legitimate and useful content and resources. - 3.
-The Norfolk Public Library provides material and information presenting various points of view, and supports access to all formats of material to meet patron informational needs, regardless of patron age or content of material.
+- 1. The NPL subscribes to the position adopted by the American Library Association that sees the use of filtering and blocking software on Library internet workstations as blocking Constitutionally protected speech, and inconsistent with the United States Constitution and federal law. - 2.
+The NPL provides material and information presenting various points of view and supports access to all formats of material to meet patron informational needs, regardless of patron age or content of material.
 Accordingly, the Library strongly advocates for free speech and expression so long as it does not conflict with applicable state and/or federal laws.
-As with all other Library materials, the Library affirms the parent's or legal guardian's right and responsibility to monitor and control their children's or ward's use of electronic services and resources. - 4.
-The Library rejects attempts to censor electronic content.
-It is not possible for Library staff to control access to information patrons may locate on the internet. - 5.
+As with all other Library materials, the Library affirms the parent's or legal guardian's right and responsibility to monitor and control their children's or ward's use of electronic services and resources. - 3.
+The NPL rejects attempts to censor electronic content.
+It is not possible for Library staff to control access to information patrons may locate on the internet. - 4.
 Just as libraries do not vouch for or endorse the viewpoints of material in their collections, they do not do so for electronic content.
 Selection policies that serve more traditional Library materials may not apply to electronic content.
 It is therefore the responsibility of the patron, parent, guardian or caregiver to determine what materials are appropriate to be accessed.
-Parents are ultimately responsible for their children's access to and use of electronic resources, and are expected to provide guidance, and to set standards and rules for their own children.
-Parents are strongly encouraged to spend time on-line with their children to discuss appropriate means, methods and materials to be accessed using electronic services. - 6.
-The Norfolk Public Library does not monitor internet access and has no control over information accessed using electronic means.
+Parents and legal guardians are ultimately responsible for their children's access to and use of electronic resources, and are expected to provide guidance, and to set standards and rules for their own children.
+Parents and legal guardians are strongly encouraged to spend time on-line with their children to discuss appropriate means, methods and materials to be accessed using electronic services. - 5.
+The NPL does not monitor internet access and has no control over information accessed using electronic means.
 Further, the Library is not responsible for the authority, accuracy, reliability, currency or use of electronic content.
 Neither the Board of Trustees, Library staff, nor the Town of Norfolk shall be liable for any consequence that may occur as a result of using Library electronic services, or from unavailability of Library electronic services.